 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-Why is it important to compare the hashed file against backups on an offline host?
+Why is it recommended to compare the hashes on a dedicated offline host?

 Open an interactive chat with Bash